This article is part of a five-part series on race conditions. The complete series is:

 read anything first, and does not require a transaction.
 The Rails wrapper for

-, also added in 6.0:
+it is called upsert, also added in 6.0:

 class Setting